 My mind started racing.
 “My ex is getting remarried and it hurts!!”

 When did this happen?
 How long had the ring been on her finger?
-Did my kids know their dad was getting married?
+Did the kids know their dad was getting married?
 Were THEY trying to hide it from me?
 When was the wedding?
 When were they moving in together?